 This course is designed to develop the sociological thinking of students.
 The multifaceted nature and depth of sociology will be presented in such areas as socialization, diversity, stratification, social institutions, and globalization.
-Prerequisites: None evaluation of human behavior in the context of the broader social environment.
-Particular attention is focused on the perspectives of paradigms, groups, culture, race, and poverty.
+Prerequisites: None

 SO1100 HUMAN BEHAVIOR IN THE SOCIAL ENVIRONMENT - 3.0 SEMESTER CREDITS